Dustin Poirier

-Dustin Poirier (born January 19, 1989) is an American professional mixed martial artist.
-He is a former Interim UFC Lightweight Champion.
-As of May 9, 2022, he is #2 in the UFC lightweight rankings and as of January 24, 2023, he is #12 in the UFC men's pound-for-pound rankings.
+Dustin Glenn Poirier (born January 19, 1989) is an American former professional mixed martial artist.
+He competed in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Lightweight Champion.
+He is considered one of the greatest Lightweights of all time.
+Poirier also challenged three times for the UFC Lightweight Championship and twice for the BMF title.

 Early life and education

-Poirier was born in Lafayette, Louisiana, and is of Acadian French descent, specifically of Cajun heritage.
-He attended Northside High School for a short time, as he dropped out in the ninth grade because of repeatedly getting into trouble and street fights.
+Poirier was born in Lafayette, Louisiana, and is of Cajun heritage.
+He attended Northside High School for a short time, but he dropped out in the ninth grade because of repeatedly getting into trouble and street fights.

 Mixed martial arts career

 Early career

 Poirier turned professional in 2009, quickly compiled a record of 7–0, competing mostly in regional promotions across his native Louisiana and the Southern United States.
-Glimpses of Poirier's early MMA career in Louisiana is depicted in the documentary Fightville.
+Glimpses of Poirier's early MMA career in Louisiana are depicted in the documentary Fightville.

 World Extreme Cagefighting

 Poirier lost a unanimous decision to Danny Castillo in his WEC debut on August 18, 2010, at WEC 50.

 Poirier defeated Zach Micklewright via first-round TKO on November 11, 2010, at WEC 52.